Linlithgow Palace: James VI

 In the years after the abdication of Mary and the Marian Civil War, Captain Andrew Lambie and his lieutenant John Spreul kept an armed guard of 28 men of war at the Palace.
 An iron yett was brought to the Palace from Blackness Castle by Alexander Stewart in 1571.
+Timber was used to fortify the church steeple.

 In March 1576 Regent Morton ordered some repairs to the roof and the kitchen chimney.
-James VI of Scotland came to Linlithgow in May 1583, and his courtiers, including the Earl of Bothwell and the Earl Marischal played football.
+James VI of Scotland came to Linlithgow in May 1583, and his courtiers, including Francis Stewart, 5th Earl of Bothwell and George Keith, 5th Earl Marischal played football.
 James VI held a parliament in the great hall of the palace in December 1585, the first gathering of the whole nobility in the palace since the reign of his grandfather James V of Scotland.
 James VI gave lands including the palace to his bride Anne of Denmark as a "morning gift".
 On 14 May 1590 Peder Munk, the Admiral of Denmark, rode to Linlithgow from Niddry Castle, and was welcomed at the palace by the keeper Lewis Bellenden.
 He took symbolic possession or (sasine) by accepting a handful of earth and stone.

 The keeper of the palace in 1594 was the English courtier Roger Aston who repaired the roof using lead shipped from England.
 Roger Aston was of doubtful parentage and as a joke hung a copy of his family tree next to that of the king of France in the long gallery, which James VI found very amusing.
-There was a private stair accessing the king's apartments, and the Laird of Dundas claimed to have encountered the queen there in the dark without recognising her.
+There was a private stair accessing the king's apartments, and the Laird of Dundas claimed to have encountered the Queen there in the dark without recognising her.